geffaelden/chart-mogul-exam/part 1/README.md

 - Optional: File agent_mapping.csv __(required columns: uuid, sales_agent)__
   - If file is present when code is executed, sales_agent assignment in the file will be followed

+### agent_mapping.csv
+- Sample input file to apply-sales-agent.py
+- Also the output of agent-sales-agent.py